-The council maintains corporate risk management processes which are designed to identify, assess and manage all key strategic, operational and financial risks.
+The council complies with CIPFA's Code of Practice on Treasury Managements and Prudential Code for Capital Finance in Local Authorities.
+In line with the Treasury Management Code it maintains corporate risk management processes which are designed to identify, assess and manage all key strategic, operational and financial risks.
 More specifically: